hubukala/archives-marketplace/README.md

 # Archives marketplace platform

-This project is a marketplace for archival fashion clothing.
-Users are able to view, sell and buy garments from specific fashion period and selected designers (or brands).
-Project is made with React.js and Firebase for BaaS, Cloud Firestore is used as NoSQL database.
-Marketplace is still under development.
+This project aims to create a marketplace for archival fashion clothing, where users can easily browse, sell, and purchase garments from specific fashion periods and selected designers or brands.

-Additional libraries applied in this project:
+The project utilizes React.js as its primary frontend technology and Firebase for Backend as a Service (BaaS), with Cloud Firestore serving as the NoSQL database.

+While the marketplace is still under development, additional libraries have been applied to enhance its functionality and user experience:

 * styled components
 * react router